kaorahi/lizgoban/README.md

 * Real-time display of area counts by KataGo
 * Analysis of gains and losses in recent moves on the board that reveals overlooked side effects
 * Larger fonts for inevitable moves in the suggested variation
-* Marks for the preferred moves by aggressive/defensive AI
+* Marks for the preferred moves by "AIs for handicap games"
 * Highlighting of unexpected good moves that are overlooked by engines
 * Detection of inconsistency between analyses before/after a move as a check of their reliability
 * Additional plots